JoseLlarena/Britfone/README.md

 * **stems and inflections**: not all inflected words have all their inflected variants, and not all variants show all of the alternative pronunciations.
 The possessive form _-'s_ of nouns is not included.

-* **acronyms vs initialisms**: The expansions' dictionary only contains _acronyms_, i.e., words that are _not_ pronounced by spelling out the individual letters, i.e.,  _initialisms_ (e.g. _BBC_, _NHS_) are excluded.
+* **acronyms vs initialisms**: The expansions dictionary only contains _acronyms_, i.e., words that are _not_ pronounced by spelling out the individual letters, i.e.,  _initialisms_ (e.g. _BBC_, _NHS_) are excluded.
 The pronunciation of these can be obtained by looking up the [names of the individual letters](https://en.wikipedia.org/wiki/English_alphabet) in the main dictionary, then concatenating them.

 ## Sources

-The initial source of the phonetic transcriptions is [cmudict](https://github.com/cmusphinx/cmudict), plus a number of online sources for specifics of British English.
+The initial source of the phonetic transcriptions is [cmudict](https://github.com/cmusphinx/cmudict), plus a number of online sources for  British English specifics.

 The main sources of the word frequency-filtered vocabulary are the top 10K in the British National Corpus and the Google Web Corpus.
-Not all words in these lists are included since due to sampling bias there are uncommon words like _ATHELSTAN_ or _PHENTERMINE_, as well as foreign words.
+Not all words in these lists are included since due to sampling bias there are uncommon words like _athelstan_ or _phentermine_, as well as foreign words.
 Also excluded are initialisms.

 ## MIT License (MIT)